jforissier/hikey_optee/README.md

-This repository contains the software required to boot the HiKey board with UEFI: ARM Trusted Firmware, EDK2, Linux kernel, BusyBox.
+This repository contains the software required to boot the HiKey board with UEFI: ARM Trusted Firmware, EDK2, Linux kernel, BusyBox, OP-TEE.
+Note that OP-TEE OS and tests are not ported to HiKey yet--they are built for FVP currently.
 See https://github.com/96boards/documentation/wiki/UEFI for details.

 ## Usage